Some Book Recommendations

 My friend asked to recommend some good books I’ve recently read.
 So here’s a list with some.

-Note, check the blurb from the back of the book, or Amazon or similar, to better find out if you’d like the book or not.
+Note, check the blurb from the back of the book, or or similar, to better find out if you’d like the book or not.
 I’ll just list a really short description what’s it about.

 Michael Hodges: AK47